 If that doesn't work, consider breaking down large exports into smaller batches to avoid overwhelming your server resources.

-Exports stuck in queue
+3. Handling exports that get stuck in queue

 From our observation, queued exports are often the result of issues with background processing, server settings, or conflicting plugins (discussed earlier).